jh1993/UnderusedOptions/README.txt

 Slime Form:
 - As per my No More Scams mod, slimes now have a chance to gain max HP if their max HP divided by 10 isn't a whole number.
 - The slime type upgrades now replace all of your slimes with the chosen variant, and are incompatible with each other.
 Fire and Ice Slime cost 3 SP, Void Slime costs 4 SP.
-- Natural Slimes (4 SP): Summoned green slimes become nature minions. nSummoned green slimes gain 10 HP and 7 damage.
+- Natural Slimes (4 SP): Summoned green slimes become nature minions.
+Summoned green slimes gain 10 HP and 7 damage.
 Incompatible with other slime color upgrades.
 - Minion Health (3 SP): +10 minion health.
 - Empowered Slimes (5 SP): Green slimes will acidify targets with their melee attacks, reducing poison resistance by 100.
 The attacks of red slimes gain 1 radius.
 The attacks of ice slimes will freeze targets for 1 turn.
 The attacks of void slimes gain 3 range.